craftingcity/The-Known-World/Game Notes/Mechanics/Custom Class - Psion.md

 	- For three Effort, when you or an ally within 30ft of you is the target of an attack, you form an ectoplasmic distraction or blockade, imposing disadvantage on the Attack.

 #### The Lies of Reality
-At tenth level, when you invoke a Psychosolidics, Pschychometalbomism, or Telepathy Discipline, you may invoke one Discipline you know of the either of the other two Discipline types.
+At tenth level, when you invoke a Psychosolidics, Pschychometalbomism, or Telepathy Discipline, you may invoke one Discipline you know of the either of the other two Discipline types, as a Bonus Action.

 #### Mind as Body, Body as Mind
 At fourteenth level, your ability to invoke Psychometabolism Disciplines has become nearly innate.
 When you invoke a Psychometabolism Discipline on your turn, it costs you one less Effort to invoke than it normally would.

 In addition, you gain access to additional ectoplasmic Reactions, listed as follows by ascending Effort cost;
 	- For one Effort, you form a small ectoplasmic sheet that you, for as long as you maintain Concentration on this ability, may manipulate at will within 30ft of you.
 The sheet can apply 5lbs of pressure at most, and can carry a Small slot of items.
 	- In addition to the two Effort you expend forming your ectoplasmic field, you may expend an additional two Effort to form a weapon of ectoplasm at the same time.
 This weapon does 1d10 damage, and can be wielded in one hand.
-It ceases to corpo
-	- For five Effort,
+It ceases to corporealize as your armor does, when you use the advantage it grants you on any Saving Throw.
+	- For five Effort, you form a large and crude object of ectoplasm.
+This object appears as you wish it to, so long as it takes up no more than 10 feet cubed, within 30ft of you at a point you choose.
+		- While this ectoplasmic object is corporeal, it blocks movement much the same any other large object of it's shape would.
+		- The object ceases to be corporeal if it moves at the minimum speed necessary to deal damage.

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.
 Or like, get a feat or whatev.